amesar/mlflow-fun/tools/mlflow_fun/export_import/README.md

 ### Export run

-Exports a run to file system.
+Exports a run to directory or zip file.

 ```
 python export_run.py \